How to Make Your Travel More Sustainable

 Eat Local Meals

 Eating local is a great way to reduce your carbon footprint.
-In many rural communities, much of the food produced will be consumed locally, while some products can't be grown in the area.
+In many rural communities, much of the food produced is consumed locally, while some products cannot be grown elsewhere.

 In urban areas, it's less obvious where food comes from, and many people have yet to learn how far their meals travel.
 Reducing the need for long-distance transportation helps reduce fuel use, making eating locally tastier and better for our environment.